oroinc/documentation/commerce/user_guide/marketing_web_catalog/create.rst

 #.
 Click **Save** on the top right of the page.

-The new Web Catalog is created.
+The new web catalog is created.

 .. image:: /user_guide/img/marketing/web_catalogs/WebCatalogCreate_demo.png
       :class: with-border